-Sunny Deol Postpones Pal Pal Dil Ke Paas Trailer Launch Owing To Mumbai Incessant Rain!
+Sunny Deol Posts Video After Pal Pal Dil Ke Paas Trailer Launch Gets Postponed Due To Mumbai Rains

 "Then we broke the news to my grandfather (Dharmendra).
 He told me how in his days, the industry was like a family and now it has become corporate and the emotional connect has gone.
 He told me to stay true to myself and never succumb to the pressure to be anyone else."

 We're really looking forward to watch the work of the Deol scion.
-What about you?
-Do tell us in the comments section below.
+Watch the video of Sunny Deol talking about the trailer launch of Pal Pal Dil Ke Paas being postponed.